Employee Benefits

 Summary

-Employee benefits are monetary or non-monetary compensation provided to employees to improve job performance and employee satisfaction.
+Employee benefits are non-wage compensation in addition to regular salary or wage provided to employees to improve job performance and employee satisfaction.
 They can be voluntary and provided at the employer’s discretion, or mandatory, meaning a governmental body requires the employer to offer them.
 By providing these resources, small businesses can:

 - Attract talented people